graphprotocol/graph-node/CONTRIBUTING.md

 request; instead, rebase your branch on top of the latest master if your pull request branch is long-lived.

-We try to keep the hostory of the `master` branch linear, and avoid merge commits.
+We try to keep the history of the `master` branch linear, and avoid merge commits.
 Once your pull request is approved, merge it following these
 steps:
 ```